-Valuation Research Assignment- 40% (30% short paper; 10% group presentation)
+Valuation Research Assignment- 40%

 In the public sector, there is often value in pursuing policy directions that would not be pursued in the business world.
 This may be due to positive and negative externalities, and/or difficulties in assessing the value of the policy inputs and outcomes.
 In this assignment, students will assign an economic value to an intangible.